neshdev/gre/README.md

 6. Simple Belief Conclusion

 This is a catch all conclusion.
-Technically, all conclusions are simple beliefs, but it is better to categorize and identify the above conclusions with thier own types because we can use tactic to dedduce the correct answer.
+Technically, all conclusions are simple beliefs, but it is better to categorize and identify the above conclusions with their own types because we can use tactic to deduce the correct answer.

 # Evidence